bignosethethird/bmp2c/README.md

 # bmp2c

-Create a C header-file that contains a C-array of the bitmap file's content
+Create a C header-file that contains a C-array of the bitmap file's content in 1-bit colour depth.

 # Synopsys